Skip to content →

 SADD LAB

-If you are interested in opportunites to join the SADD LAB, please contact Ben Sadd.
+If you are interested in opportunities to join the SADD LAB, please contact Ben Sadd.

 Austin Calhoun.
 Austin is a PhD student working on immune priming and microbe-immune interactions in bumble bees.
 He previously completed a MS on the interaction between pesticides and parasites for bumble bee health.
 As an undergraduate he worked on bumble bee-trypanosome interactions.

 Amélie Mwilambwe.
-Amélie is an undergraduate student in Horticulture and Landscape Management.
-She is working on projects of how microbes within the bumble bee gut interact to the benefit or detriment of bee health.
+Amélie is an undergraduate honors student.
+She is working on a project of how nutrition determines microbe colonization within the bumble bee gut and implications for bumble bee health.

 Ben Sadd.
 Associate Professor of Infectious Disease Ecology at Illinois State University